Serg-Belyaev/confluence-bpmn/README.md

 - create new custom property with name "url" and required url-address as a value</br>
 - save diagram</br>
 </br>
 P.S.
 Tested on Confluence version 6.8.1.
-If something doesn’t work, let me now in Issues!
+If something doesn’t work, let me now in <a link = "Issues">Issues!</a>